Master of Project Management

 Applications for admission to candidature in the Master of Project Management may be selected where they can demonstrate academic or professional standing considered by the School Board or Course Coordinator to be equivalent to the requirements of Rule 2, Section 3.

-To be eligible for the Master of Project Management a candidate must complete 12 units (144 credit points) comprising:
+To be eligible for the Master of Project Management a candidate shall successfully complete 12 units (144 credit points) comprising:

-- all of the units listed in Part A and Part C; and
+- all units listed in Part A and Part C; and

-- A candidate, who, while enrolled in the Master of Project Management, has completed the requirements for the Graduate Diploma in Project Management may elect to be awarded the Graduate Diploma in Project Management following withdrawal from candidature for the Master award.
+- A candidate in the Master of Project Management who has completed the requirements for the Graduate Diploma of Project Management may elect to be awarded the Graduate Diploma following withdrawal from candidature for the Masters award.

-- A candidate, who, while enrolled in the Master of Project Management, has completed the requirements for the Graduate Certificate in Project Management may elect to be awarded the Graduate Certificate in Project Management following withdrawal from candidature for the Master award.
+- A candidate in the Master of Project Management who has completed the requirements for the Graduate Certificate of Project Management may elect to be awarded the Graduate Certificate following withdrawal from candidature for the Masters award.

 2) Candidates who have completed an AQF level 9 qualification in a related field of business and management, may be granted four (4) units of advanced standing from only Part B of the schedule.

 Our enrolment advisors can help you move easily through the application process, including advance standing.
 Please call us on 1300 854 556 or apply now.